Paul Hardy's Life History

 - From March 2004 I also acted as Software Project Manager for a key software development project to engineer capabilities for 'cartographic representations' into the core of ArcGIS, for the ArcGIS 9.2 release.

-- From January 2007, I am back in England, and employed again by ESRI (UK), 50% as a GIS Consultant to large customers, but I am 50% funded and tasked by ESRI Redlands to continue with my contribution to the core ESRI software development.
+- From January 2007, I returned to England, and was employed again by ESRI UK, 50% as a GIS Consultant to large customers, but 50% funded and tasked by ESRI Redlands to continue with my contribution to the core ESRI software development.

 Family and Leisure

 - I married in 1977.
 My wife, Margaret was a middle school teacher for many years.
 For six years she was the national coordinator for the Forest Education Iniative (FEI), which aims to teach children the benefits of trees and timber.
-She then was Professinal Development Officer for teh Independent Schools Association.
+She then was Professional Development Officer for the Independent Schools Association.
 While in the USA she had varius voluntary jobs as she was unable to get a US work permit.
-On return to the UK, she worked for a while as a Property Manager, but now is back in teaching full time at a Middle School in Bedfordshire.
+On return to the UK, she worked for a while as a Property Manager, then back in teaching full time at a Middle School in Bedfordshire, then supply teaching before finally retiring.

-- My mother is still alive, and at the age of 93 she is still active, and living in her own home.
+- My mother died in 2012 at age of 98, having been active (visiting us in California at 92) and living in her own home up to 95.
 My stepfather died in 1975.

-- Computers (I have a PC at home and an internet web home page at http://www.paulhardy.net/)
+- Computers - I have Windows and Linux PCs, plus several Raspberry Pis at home, and an internet web home page at http://www.pghardy.net/.

-- Music (I play the English concertina and dabble with guitar and keyboards)
+- Music (I play the English concertina and have dabbled with guitar and keyboards)

 - Reading (particularly SF), Swimming, D.I.Y., walking, gardening, ...

 - Travel.
-In the past few years, our holiday destinations have included India (twice), China, South Africa, USA, The Gambia, Egypt, Morocco, Tunisia, Greece, Turkey, Spain, France, Italy, Austria, Portugal, the Balearics, Madeira, the Canary Isles, Hawaii, Peru, and Mexico!
+In the past few years, our holiday destinations have included India (twice), China, South Africa, USA, The Gambia, Egypt, Morocco, Tunisia, Greece, Turkey, Spain, France, Italy, Austria, Portugal, the Balearics, Madeira, the Canary Isles, Hawaii, Peru, Mexico, Iceland, Vietnam, and Uzbekistan!

 - Whatever catches my interest!
 I have always considered myself a generalist rather than a specialist, and continue to find new interests and challenges in life.